Collections and Interfaces

 You will see that this interface is implemented by a ton

-of classes, which include String
+of classes, which include String and BigInteger.

-It specifies one method, public int compareTo(T t)
+It specifies one method, public int compareTo(T t).

 Any object you intend to put in a collection and sort should implement this interface.